wagnerd/robotframework-vagrant/examples/example5/example5.md

-# Example 5: Store in Database
+# Example 5: Store Results in Database using DbBot

 This example is based on the documentation for DbBot on [Github](https://github.com/robotframework/DbBot).